vtt33/python-challenge/README.md

 # python-
 PyBank
 Create a Python script that analyzes the records to calculate each of the following values:
-The total number of months included in the dataset
+The total number of months included in the dataset.
-The net total amount of "Profit/Losses" over the entire period The changes in "Profit/Losses" over the entire period, and then the average of those changes The greatest increase in profits (date and amount) over the entire period The greatest decrease in profits (date and amount) over the entire period
+The net total amount of "Profit/Losses" over the entire period.
+The changes in "Profit/Losses" over the entire period, and then the average of those changes.
+The greatest increase in profits (date and amount) over the entire period.
+The greatest decrease in profits (date and amount) over the entire period.
-    input the resources file ""budget_data.csv"
+    input the resources file ""budget_data.csv".
-    output into the file "budget_analysis.txt"
+    output into the file "budget_analysis.txt".
     read the input file, skip the header, and run the for loop to calculate the outputs.
     The output will be printed with the format:
         "Financial Analysis"